carolzhou/multiPhATE/README.md

 1) Adding HMMER and additional hmm databases
 2) Implementing an optional "custom" database for blasting or doing hmm analysis.
 (Actually, you can do custom blast now by substituting your custom nucleotide blast database for the refseq_gene_blast process, or substituting your custom protein blast database for one of the protein processes (swissprot, nr, refseq_protein, or ncbi_virus_protein), by specifying the location of your custom database in the multiPhate.config file and turning the corresponding annotation process to 'true'.)

-Feel free to suggest future improvements by emailing the developers at:  zhou4@llnl.gov.
+Feel free to report bugs or problems, or to suggest future improvements, by emailing the developers at:  zhou4@llnl.gov.
 Thank you for using multiPhATE.

 multiPhATEb v.0.5